Kawin101/kawin101/README.md

 # Good idea!
-I'm Kawin, a software developer and applied mathematics living in Thailand. \
+I'm Kawin, a software developer and Data Analysis living in Thailand. \
 The senior student of computer and information science.
 Khon Kaen University.

 # Links